Phani5611/Task-Management-System/README.md

 4. Now open postman client and add the login credentials which are mentioned below for `TESTING PURPOSE` only.

 ### Login Credentials
-- Username - wellness360
+- Username - admin
-- Password - wellness360
+- Password - admin1234

 ### Login Credentials for H2 DB console